 In addition, ensure that attendance registers are accurately recorded and contact lists are kept up to date.
 Taking a photo at rehearsals may be an additional means of recording attendance.

-Face coverings can help reduce the spread of COVID-19.
+Masks can help reduce the spread of COVID-19.
 They prevent aerosols from spreading when we sing.
 This includes someone who has COVID-19 but feels well or has no obvious symptoms.
 Wearing a face covering is not a legal requirement (see the Ministry of Health advice on Private social gatherings (including book clubs, musical or cultural groups or hobby groups) and Worship and faith-based gatherings).
 However, we do encourage the use of masks, both for your own protection and to protect others in your choir who may be vulnerable or unvaccinated.
+Visit our page on Masks for Singers

-Space out at rehearsals: 1-2 metres between singers, both side to side and front to back.
+Space out at rehearsals: At least 1 metre between singers, both side to side and front to back.
 The conductor should stand as far back from the choir as practicable.
 Don’t sing in a circle formation – all the singers should face forward.

 Ventilation in rehearsal rooms